aws-amplify/docs/docs/lib/analytics/fragments/android/identifyuser.md

 This call sends information that you have specified about the user to Amazon Pinpoint.
 This could be for an unauthenticated or an authenticated user.

-The Authentication category assigns all users an `identityId` that can be used to call `Amplify.Analytics.identifyUser`.
-Read [Accessing Credentials]('~/lib/auth/access_credentials.md') for information on how to retrieve the `identityId` of the currently logged in user.
+You can get the current user's ID from the Amplify Auth category as shown below.
+Be sure you have it added and setup per the Auth category documentation.

 If you have asked for location access and received permission, you can also provide that in `UserProfile.Location`.

 <amplify-block-switcher>
 <amplify-block name="Java">